gleanerio/gleanerdocs.github.io/dockercli.md

 that you can use as well but it will be more difficult to use with the following scripts due to container isolation.

-To man an entry in the mc config, use:
+To make an entry in the mc config, use:

 ```
 mc alias set oih  http://localhost:9000 worldsbestaccesskey worldsbestsecretkey